 Santa Fe, New Mexico

 Like many other top liberal arts colleges, St. John’s College in Santa Fe, New Mexico has a core curriculum that focuses on the Great Books of the Western Heritage.
 Like the 17th century King William’s School, students at this top liberal arts college work towards a bachelor’s degree in Liberal Arts by reading and discussing the most acclaimed works of western civilization.
-St. John’s is currently ranked by U.S. News & World Report as the 72nd best liberal arts college in the country.
+St. John’s is ranked by U.S. News & World Report as the 72nd best liberal arts college in the country.

 St. Thomas Aquinas College